Seattle Seahawks vs. Detroit Lions NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - These two squads surrender a combined 46.2 points per game, 3.7 more than this contest's over/under.

-- Seahawks games this season feature an average total of 47.0 points, a number 4.5 points higher than Sunday's over/under.
+- The Seahawks and their opponents have scored an average of 47.0 points per game in 2021, 4.5 more than Sunday's total.

-- In 2021, games involving the Lions have averaged a total of 45.7 points, 3.2 more than the set total in this contest.
+- In 2021, games involving the Lions have averaged a total of 45.7 points, 3.2 more than the set over/under in this contest.

 Seahawks stats and trends

-- In Seattle's 15 games this year, it has seven wins against the spread.
+- Seattle has seven wins against the spread in 15 games this season.

-- The Seahawks have been favored by 6.5 points or more three times this season and covered the spread in one of them.
+- This season, the Seahawks have one ATS win in two games as a favorite of 7 points or more.

-- Seattle's games this year have hit the over five times in 15 opportunities (33.3%).
+- Seattle's games this year have gone over the point total five times in 15 opportunities (33.3%).

-- When Seattle puts up more than 25.7 points, it is 5-1 against the spread and 5-1 overall.
+- Seattle is 5-1 against the spread and 5-1 overall this season when the team records more than 25.7 points.

 - This year, the Seahawks have 11 turnovers, five fewer than the Lions have takeaways (16).